 Frieda Garrett – Homeowner

-Both underfloor heating and radiators can be paired with a heat pump but there are a few important considerations to take into account.
+Whilst both underfloor heating and radiators can work with an air source heat pump, there are a few important things to consider before making a final decision.

 Air source heat pumps are at their most efficient when producing low temperatures over a sustained period of time.